RPesenko/OpsMgr-Scripts/SCOMMonitoringConfig/Readme.md

 [MS] = Optional parameter.
 Name of the Management Server to connect to.
 If not is specified, the script will connect to the local machine and attempt to load the OpsMgr Command Shell.
 [FolderPath] = Optional parameter.
 The folder to save the raw CSV output and formatted HTML files to.
 Default value is _C:\SCOMFiles\SCOMConfig_.

+**Note:** Either the FormatFile or AgentFQDN parameter will need to be passed to the script.

 ## View Script
 _(Right click and select 'Save Link As' to download)_
 https://github.com/RPesenko/OpsMgr-Scripts/blob/master/SCOMMonitoringConfig/SCOMMonitoringConfig.ps1